 If your disease process allows you time to wait a few weeks, you could ask your physician again and see if there is any movement in their response to the question of providing medical aid-in-dying.

-If you have already been diagnosed with a chronic or terminal illness and you have no further treatment options, or they are no longer effective, and you have been told you have 6 months or less to live, ask your physician that you have the best relationship with if he/she will prescribe life-ending medical aid-in-dying for you in order that you may have a peaceful death when you have had enough suffering.
+If you have already been diagnosed with a chronic or terminal illness and you have no further treatment options, or they are no longer effective, and you have been told you have 6 months or less to live, ask the physician with whom you have the best relationship if he/she will prescribe life-ending medical aid-in-dying for you in order that you may have a peaceful death when you have had enough suffering.

-Words you could consider using when talking with your physician are the following: “California has the End of Life Option Act that gives you the legal right to prescribe medication for me so I may control the time and place of my death and that is what I want.
+Words you could consider using when talking with your physician are the following: “California’s End of Life Option Act gives you the legal right to prescribe medication for me so I may control the time and place of my death – and that is what I want.
 How do I go about making this happen if you won’t do this for me?”
-Also, some hospices have physicians on staff who will examine you in your home and prescribe the medication for medical aid-in-dying.
+A growing number of hospices now have physicians on staff who will examine you in your home and, if you qualify, prescribe the medication for medical aid-in-dying.
 We can help you find a hospice that participates in MAID.